elchininet/custom-sidebar/README.md

 * All items in config.order should have unique `item` property
 * The items will be ordered according to their `order` property OR in the order of appearance
 * If you use the `order` property, make sure either all items (except hidden ones) have this property, or none of them (otherwise order may be messed up)
+* All the items placed in the bottom will be moved to the top by default.
+If you want to have some items in the bottom you need to add them to the `config.order` and specify their `bottom` property on `true`.
 * Any items present in the Sidebar, but not in `config.order`, will be shown **on the bottom** of the top part of the list
 * Notifications and user account are not part of the sidebar items; it will not be processed